artemis-consulting/prototype/README.md

 Configuration Management
 ========================

 The team used Puppet for automated configuration management.
 Docker is used for container virtualization.
-A Docker container is available.
+If you use [Docker](https://www.docker.com/) for virtualization, a Docker container is [available] (https://github.com/artemis-consulting/prototype/blob/master/deployment/Dockerfile)

 [Pool 2 requirements G]

 Automated testing and deployments